 Well, I think it's a basic, simple, fundamental issue.

-What is this Republican Party stand for?
+What does this Republican Party stand for?

 And is this Republican Party going to keep their promises?